skuid/skuid-labs/experiments/pages/mockaroo/readme.md

 Using Mockaroo random data generator in Skuid Pages:

-Go to Mockaroo.com and create an account.
+Go to www.Mockaroo.com and create an account.
 Capture your API KEY.
+A free account seems to be reasonably performant.

 Access these Schemas.
-Clone the schemas (Under More link)  and create APIs for each one.
 Contacts:  https://www.mockaroo.com/9b3032d0
 Measures:  https://www.mockaroo.com/da735e80
 Meetings:  https://www.mockaroo.com/2e11fac0

+Clone the schemas (Under More link)
+Create APIs for each one.

 Create a new "MockaRoo" datasource.